 “–Descending through the Upper Scattering Layer in five minutes.”

 A cold and inexpressive voice rose above the sounds of mechanical keys and the whirr of the individual station computers on the gloomy bridge of the Imperial cruiser Antenora.
 Unlike the flamboyant bridge designs common to many other Imperial ships, this one was spartan, with bare metal walls and the ship’s commander seated amid a tight square of her supporting station officers.

-It was on this bridge that Lady Norn von Fueller awakened from a dream already dim and forgotten.
+It was on this bridge that Lord Norn von Fueller awakened from a dream already dim and forgotten.

 Though she could turn her gaze in any direction and see right over the shoulders of her subordinates, she mainly stared at the main screen with an almost bored expression.
 Her officers reported to her efficiently throughout the course of the descent, but she had questions of her own the whole time, which received answers just as efficient.
 Nothing more than what was necessary.